 Puts: The buyer of a put has the right to sell the underlying stock at a set price until the contract expires.

-Although many option strategies have exotic-sounding names, every strategy is based on the buying and selling of calls and puts.
+Although there are many different options strategies, all are based on the buying and selling of calls and puts.

-When you sell a covered call, also known as writing a call, it means that you already own shares of the underlying stock and you are selling someone the right, but not the obligation, to buy that stock at a set price until the option expires—the price won’t change no matter which way the market goes.
-If you didn’t own the stock, it would be known as a naked call—a much riskier proposition.
+When you sell a covered call, also known as writing a call, you already own shares of the underlying stock and you are selling someone the right, but not the obligation, to buy that stock at a set price until the option expires—and the price won’t change no matter which way the market goes.1 If you didn’t own the stock, it would be known as a naked call—a much riskier proposition.

 Why would you want to sell the rights to your stock?
-Because you receive cash, also known as the premium.
+Because you receive cash for selling the option (also known as the premium).

 For some people, receiving extra income on stocks they already own sounds too good to be true, but like any options strategy, there are risks as well as benefits.